Daniel Proietto

-Daniel Proietto (born on April 6, 1981 in Rio Negro, Argentina) is a dancer, choreographer, director, and writer.
+Daniel Proietto (born April 6, 1981 in Rio Negro, Argentina) is a dancer, choreographer, director, and writer.
 His works encompass dance, theater, and film and have been featured and supported by various international dance companies.

 Life and career

 Proietto commenced his dance training at the age of 9 in Buenos Aires under the tutelage of ballet master Wasil Tupin.
 He later enrolled at the High Institute of the Arts of the Colón Theater, where he received formal education in classical ballet.

 At 16, Proietto embarked on his professional journey with the Ballet de Santiago, Chile, and subsequently performed with esteemed companies such as Ballet del Teatro Argentino, Ballet Contemporáneo del Teatro San Martín, and Carte Blanche - the Norwegian National Dance Company.

 In 2013, the Norwegian National Opera & Ballet appointed Proietto as a "Guest Artist," marking one of the initial instances of a contemporary dancer holding such a position within a ballet company.

 Proietto is a founding member of Alan Lucien Øyen's company Winter Guests and has collaborated on numerous productions, including commissions for Gothenburg Opera, Paris Opera Ballet, and Tanztheater Wuppertal Pina Bausch.

-As an independent artist and choreographer, Proietto has toured globally, performing at venues such as New York City Center, BAM, National Theater of Chaillot, Tokyo's Bunkamura and Bunka Kaikan, Barcelona's Teatro Nacional and Mercat de les Flors, Singapore's Esplanade, Monaco's Forum, London's Sadler's Wells, and Coliseum.Additionally, he has participated in international galas and festivals, including Japan's World Ballet Festival, where he collaborated with Aurelie Dupont, artistic director of Paris Opera Ballet.
+As an independent artist and choreographer, Proietto has toured globally, performing at venues such as New York City Center, BAM, National Theater of Chaillot, Tokyo's Bunkamura and Bunka Kaikan, Barcelona's Teatro Nacional and Mercat de les Flors, Singapore's Esplanade, Monaco's Forum, London's Sadler's Wells, and Coliseum.
+Additionally, he has participated in international galas and festivals, including Japan's World Ballet Festival, where he collaborated with Aurelie Dupont, artistic director of Paris Opera Ballet.

 Proietto's choreographic debut earned him the 1st Prize in the "International Choreographers Competition" in Hannover.
 Since then, he has created works for renowned institutions such as the Vienna State Ballet, the National Ballet of Cuba, and Ballet Flanders.
 His creation "RASA," a three-act dance, theater, and musical piece, commemorated the 50th anniversary season of the latter company and received nominations for Best Productions of the year by Dance Europe and the Fedora Van Cleef & Arpels Prize.